Wednesday, July 15th:

 Old olive oil press before heading to the church:

-Because I took so many photos that I want to share, I am going to save the rest of Santa Caterina by doing two more blog posts later this week.
+Because I took so many photos that I want to share, I have done two more posts with more photos of this amazing place:

 When the 10:50 boat arrived, I was not ready to leave.
 It was nice to be alone for a few minutes before the new boatload of people arrived.
 Even with other people there, this place was so peaceful.